Andonome/core/README.md

     * No initiative rolls - just go!
     * Whoever has the most Action Points can interrupt and demand to go first.
 - Spellcasters spend Mana Points.
-- GMs don't roll much, so they can focus on interpretation and reaction.
+- GMs don't roll often, so they can focus on interpretation and reaction.

 # Get Involved